the-turing-way/the-turing-way/book/website/remote_events/01/activity-types.md

 ### Solutions

 There are several different types of tools and environments needed for this type of event.
-Many of them are relevant to other activity types such as meetings and data stores e.g., zenodo to store data in a fully credited manor.
+Many of them are relevant to other activity types such as meetings and data stores (zenodo, for example) to store data in a fully credited manor.
 The main factor here is for workshops and tutorials that teach programming languages of software packages.

 #### Available Tools